Veset with fertility treatments

 For years, I have not dealt with the issue of onot and vestot, and there is pretty much no information out there for people like me.

 Uterine bleeding brought on by pills is subject to the laws of niddah.
 For the first round of pills, you should be conservative, and observe a veset (abstaining from relations and performing a bedikah) from the first through the fourth day after stopping the pills.

-For consecutive rounds of treatment, you will begin observing a veset based on the earliest you have begun bleeding after stopping pills in the three most recent prior rounds.
+For subsequent rounds of treatment, you will begin observing a veset based on the earliest you have begun bleeding after stopping pills in the three most recent prior rounds.
 (For example, if the first time you bleed only from the second day, that is the onah you will observe the second round.
 Even if on the second round you bleed only from the third day, you will still observe the second day on the third round.)

 No additional onot need be observed.